 In other words, a simple award or public shout-out could be what convinces a valued team member to stay for another year.
 This is backed up by hard data: companies with effective recognition programs experience a 31% lower voluntary turnover rate than those without

-The fewer people quitting saves the company time and money spent on rehiring and training.
+The fewer people quitting, the more the company saves on time and money spent on rehiring and training.
 This shows recognition to be a key factor in maintaining a stable and motivated workforce.
 The key to recognition is to make it meaningful and fair.

 Whether it’s a small gift card or a trophy, the authenticity of the appreciation matters more than the price tag.
 When done right, recognition awards create memorable moments that remind everyone that their contributions count.